shanhuiyang/TypeScript-MERN-Starter/README.md

 1. [Register a MongoDB account](https://cloud.mongodb.com/user?signedOut=true#/atlas/register/accountProfile).
 2. After sign in to the cloud atlas, create a free tier (M0 Sandbox) cluster which take Azure as cloud provider.
 3. Click _Connect_ button in the cluster you just created.
-4. In step _(1) Whitelist your connection IP address_, remove the IP restriction by whitelist all IPs.
+4. In step _(1) Whitelist your connection IP address_, remove the IP restriction by whitelist all IPs (filling 0.0.0.0/0).
 5. In step _(2) Create a MongoDB User_, create a cluster user with admin privilege.
+Using auto generated password and copy it to somewhere so that you can paste it back later.
 6. Click _Choose a connection method_.
 7. Click _Connect your application_.
 8. In step _(1) Choose your driver version_, select driver as _Node.js_ and version as **_2.2.12 or later_**.